OctopusDeploy/blog/blog/2023-03/how-to-measure-mean-time-to-resolve/index.md

 - Communication and collaboration
 - Efficiency and flow

 You don't have to use all these metrics at once.
-The SPACE framework recommends you use a mix of instrumented and perceptual measures across at least 3 dimensions.
+The SPACE framework recommends you use a mix of instrumented and perceptual measures across at least 3 dimensions and to cover individual, team, and system measures.
 Your goal is to create a balanced set of measurements that helps you improve the process.

 ### Satisfaction and wellbeing